 You start your adventure getting the Eurotunnel to Calais and from there you ride to Reims via the disused MotoGP track with the pit stops and grandstand now part of the main road.
 The track was the second location of the Grand Prix, several Formula One races and the MotoGP.
 After trying to get your knees down in France you venture into Germany riding to Baden Baden and finally Oberammergau before heading into Austria.

 Riding through the dramatic mountains and lakes of Austria you bed down in Hinterglemm for 2 nights where you have a day off to relax or to get back in the saddle for a couple of rideouts.
-Either venture up to the Eagles nest- Hitler’s summer retreat or take a dizzy ride on the Grossglockner high alpine road, the highest road in Europe!
+Either venture up to the Eagles nest- Hitler’s summer retreat or take a dizzy ride on the Grossglockner high alpine road, the highest mountain pass in Austria!
 You can also visit the ice caves in Werfen with their underground glaciers, or for the more adventurous, you can hire a bike and spend a day mountain biking along and down the ski runs in the surrounding mountains.
 You then leave Austria and make your way through two national parks in Hungary and after crossing the Danube journey into Romania and your overnight stop in Timisoara.